cosc2336-ds-alg/assg07/README.md

    with this array of the concatenated values you just created.
 5. Once you have dynamically allocated your new `List` you don't need the array from step 1 anymore, so `delete` it.
-6. You should return th newly dynamically allocated `List` object as a reference from your function.
+6. You should return the newly dynamically allocated `List` object as a reference from your function.

 For step 5, lets say you created an array of integers named `concatenatedValues`